pavan1419/Client_Demo/README.md

 # React + Vite

+# Client_Demo

+This project is a React application set up with Vite.
+It includes hot module replacement (HMR) and ESLint rules for code quality.

+## Project Structure

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: